jasonkneen/TiCons-CLI/README.md

 ### Cropping best practice
 For best results with 9-Patch disabled use a 2048x2048 image that has its main artwork in the center 1024x1024 pixels.
 Anything outside of that box might be cropped depending on the orientation and ratio of the target splashes.

+### Filling best practive
+When cropping is disabled using `--no-crop` (`-c`) the input image will be resized to fit instead of cover the target dimension.
+The remaining area is then filled by stretching the outer most line of pixels on each side, basically simulating 9-Patch, but then for all platforms.
+For best results, see the best practice for 9-Patch.

 ## Locale
 You can use the `locale` (`-l`) option to specify a 2-letter locale.
 Only splashes supporting locale paths will be generated when you use this option.